 Has your commit been squashed?

 If your commit has been squashed, you will not see your original pre-squashed commit in Flow.
 Flow will display the revised commit post-squash since we look to Git for the record of truth for your commit data.
-If you would like more information on how we handle squashed commits, check out out our other resources:
+If you would like more information on how we handle squashed commits, learn about squashing commits.

 Has your commit been amended?